-The Environmental Science courses were developed to promote a conservationist attitude for future generations.
+Our courses were developed to promote a conservationist attitude for future generations.
 We want students to not only learn about the Alaskan Wilderness, but also make it the very fabric of their lives.
 If the Wilderness becomes a part of them, they will take care of it and teach others to do the same.

 The classes are offered as part of Cook Inlet Academy's Summer School Program.
 Since Cook Inlet Academy is accredited by the The Northwest Association of Accredited Schools, class credit earned can be transferred to any public or private high school

 While in the field, students will use their newly learned wilderness skills.
 They will live and cook in groups of two (guys with guys and girls with girls).
 These small groups help disperse the impact on the land and enable each student more of an opportunity to master their wilderness skills.
 Each student will also get individual coaching from the instructors.
-Also while in the field, students will learn primary and secondary succession and how to determine flora and ages of forests.

 At present, each class has a limit of twelve students.
 In previous years, classes have filled up quickly.
 If interested in classes, you should register early.

-The cost for Environmental Science I is $390.00 per person per class.
+The cost for Environmental Science I is $395.00 per person per class.
 The cost includes all meals and snacks as well as the gear listed below.

 Equipment Supplied By Adventure Alaska Wilderness Program: